-The job of usertrap, like kerneltrap is to determine the cause of the trap, process it, and return (kernel/trap.c:37).
-As mentioned above, it first changes stvec to process traps from kernel mode in kernelvec.
-It saves the sepc, again because there might be a process switch in usertrap that could cause sepc to be overwritten.
+The job of usertrap is to determine the cause of the trap, process it, and return (kernel/trap.c:37).
+As mentioned above, it first changes stvec so that a trap while in the kernel will be handled by kernelvec.
+It saves the sepc (the saved user program counter), again because there might be a process switch in usertrap that could cause sepc to be overwritten.
 If the trap is a system call, syscall handles it; if a device interrupt, devintr; otherwise it's an exception, and the kernel kills the faulting process.
 The system call path adds four to the saved user pc because RISC-V, in the case of a system call, leaves the program pointer pointing to the ecall instruction.
 On the way out, usertrap checks if the process has been killed or should yield the CPU (if this trap is a timer interrupt).